saveourtool/save-cli/save-plugins/warn-plugin/README.md

 testNameSuffix = "Test" # (default value)
 batchSize = 1 # (default value)
 batchSeparator  = ", " # (default value)
+defaultLineMode = false
+linePlaceholder = "$line"
 ```

 When executed from project root (where `save.propertes` is located), SAVE will cd to `rootDir` and discover all files
 matching `inputFilePattern`.
 It will then execute `$execCmd $testFile`. `batchSize` it controls how many files execCmd will process at a time. (since we specified
 `batchSize = 1`, it will provide inputs one by one) and compare warnings its stdout (as per `output` option) parsed using `warningsOutputPattern` with warnings
 parsed from the same `$testFile` using `warningsInputPattern`. `batchSeparator` is separator for filenames in `execCmd` if `batchSize > 1`.
+`defaultLineMode` when enabled, default value will be equal to the next line. `linePlaceholder` is an optional placeholder for the line number that is recognized as the current line and supports addition and subtraction.

 `warningsInputPattern` and `warningsOutputPattern` must include some mandatory capture groups: for line number (if `warningTextHasLine` is true),
 for column number (if `warningTextHasColumn` is true) and for warning text.
 Their indices can be customized